Staying Human: Reimagining the Spirit of the Commons

 In such an unstable context, how should the churches respond?
 While some are drawn to shoring up tradition, others are rejecting it; some turn to evangelism, some to social action, others to experimental ministries.
 Some place their faith in managerial strategy, others in contemplative withdrawal, while others are deconstructing, and some are drawn to despair.
 In institutional form, many churches, in a state of vulnerability, are often tempted into a defensive posture.

 However, we are not to be afraid.
 God is at work, inviting us to participate in spiritual and civic renewal.
 But what will that look like in such a challenging environment?
 We are weary and often stuck in old patterns.
-What can inspire us into a new, constructive imagination?
+What could inspire us into a new, constructive imagination?
 Inspired by our friend, the late Frank Field, we believe these challenges must be faced with honesty and courage.

-We are honoured that Professor Luke Bretherton has agreed to speak for us.
-Bringing deep knowledge of political theology and grounded experience, he is uniquely gifted to set the scene in which we can discern our way forward.
+We invited Professor Luke Bretherton to speak for us.
+Bringing deep knowledge of political theology and grounded experience and uniquely gifted to set the scene in which we can discern our way forward, Luke said:

 “It is tempting to react to change in defensive or offensive ways.
 But being Christian demands a constructive response.
 It invites us to rediscover – with our neighbours, in the places where we live – a Christ-centred story.
 The times call for a renewed democratic vision, enacted not through political parties or legal procedures, but through highly participatory and relational local forms of association.
 We need to cultivate that God-shaped space,unmediated by the powers of market and state, where we discover what it means to be human with and for others.”